UniquePython/minigit/README.md

 - `commit.py` – Creates and reads commit objects.

-- `log.py` - Displays the commit history of the current mini-git repository.
+- `log.py` - Displays the commit history of the current repository.

+- `cat_file.py` - Displays the contents of a stored object.

 - `checkout.py` – Restores the working directory to a specific commit.